dscsnu/ping-game-theory/README.md

 # Tutorial

 Now that we understand all types.
 Lets create a very simple strategy that simply steals if the opponent steals on the past round.
 This strategy is also called titfortat.

+PS: Check the pre-existing strategies for other examples

 Example: